sharmasagarr/portfolio-backend/README.md

 # portfolio-backend
-This repo contains code for backend of my portfolio website.
+This repo contains code for backend of my portfolio website.(serverless function)